freifunk-gluon/gluon/docs/user/site.rst

   to the peer list, removal and modification of peers can be prevented by setting the *preserve* option of a peer to ``1`` in UCI.

-  The `tunneldigger` section is used to define the *tunneldigger* broker list.

-  **Note:** It doesn't make sense to include both `fastd` and `tunneldigger` sections in the same configuration file, as only one of the packages *gluon-mesh-vpn-fastd* and *gluon-mesh-vpn-tunneldigger* should be installed with the current implementation.

   **Note:** It may be interesting to include the package *gluon-iptables-clamp-mss-to-pmtu* in the build when using *gluon-mesh-babel* to work around ICMP black holes on the internet.